NCBI-Codeathons/amr-2024-team-prasad-feldgarden/script/README.md

 ## Blastx and nonsense mutation

-Starts with a blastx scan of the query sequences against the reference database.
+Starts with a blastx scan of the query sequences against the reference protein database.

 ```js
 blastx -query query.fasta -db reference_db -out results.xml -outfmt 5